sicaboy/laravel-security/README.md

 ## TODO

-- Add index to DB user_id

 - Ability to split `extended_security` table to multiple tables. or other methods to support websites with huge user mount.

-- Crom to remove too old password records to avoid heavy table.
+- Add cron job to remove too old password records to avoid heavy table.

-## Thanks

-- Special thanks to [@dwoon](https://github.com/dwoon) for constructive suggestions.

 ## Changelog